Example Module 3 Workflow

 # return ATTAINS organization domain values

 ATTAINS Parameter Names are more general than the TADA Comparable Data Identifiers.
 Therefore, we recommend users provide a crosswalk between each TADA.ComparableDataIdentifier and ATTAINS.ParameterName.
-TADA_CreateParamRef() creates a template which includes all TADA.ComparableDataIdentifiers from the TADA data frame and provides a blank column, “ATTAINS.ParameterName” for users to input the corresponding ATTAINS parameter name.
+TADA_ParametersForAnalysis() creates a template which includes all TADA.ComparableDataIdentifiers from the TADA data frame and contains a blank column, “ATTAINS.ParameterName” for users to input the corresponding ATTAINS parameter name.

-TADA_CreateParamRef() includes an argument input ‘auto_assign’ to assist users in doing an exact match between TADA Characteristic Names to ATTAINS Parameter Name.
-There are roughly 598 unique ATTAINS Parameter Names that have an exact match. **It is important to note that even with these exact matches, there are additional complexities related to fraction, speciation and units that may be unique to your organization.
-For example, some organizations may consider Total Nitrogen, Nitrate/Nitrite, and Ammonia all to match the ATTAINS parameter “Nitrogen”, while other organizations may consider only some fraction/speciation combinations analogous to the ATTAINS parameter “Nitrogen”.
+TADA_ParametersForAnalysis() includes an argument input ‘auto_assign’ to assist users in finding an alias name between TADA Characteristic Names to ATTAINS Parameter Name, if one is found.
+It is important to note that even with these exact matches, there are additional complexities related to fraction, speciation and units that may be unique to your organization.
+For example, some organizations may consider Total Nitrogen, Nitrate/Nitrite, and Ammonia all to match the ATTAINS parameter “Nitrogen”, while others may consider only some fraction/speciation combinations analogous to the ATTAINS parameter “Nitrogen”.

 For our first example, we will specify Montana’s organization identifier (“MTDEQ”) as our ATTAINS organization identifier of interest.
 By default, auto_assign = “None” which will not populate any entries for the ATTAINS.ParameterName column, and users will need to manually fill this crosswalk out.